The seasonal flu vaccination

 You should ensure you get your free NHS flu vaccine if you are in any of the following groups:

-If you’re aged 50 to 64 and have a health condition that means you’re more at risk from flu, you should get your flu vaccine as soon as possible.
+If you’re aged 50 or over and have a health condition that means you’re more at risk from flu, you should get your flu vaccine as soon as possible.

 Due to high demand for the flu vaccine, there may be delays getting vaccination appointments.
 Your GP surgery or pharmacy should be able to tell you when more appointments are available.